JAlcocerT/JAlcocerT/content/blog/dev-webs-2024.md

 These are some ideas of whats coming next.

-Making websites 1 by 1 its kind of slow.
+Making websites 1 by 1...*its kind of slow*.

 But there are very well known services that provide interesting service without human interaction.